 The minimum liability coverage requirements vary from state to state.
-For this reason most insurance companies suggest getting a policy with minimum of $300,000 in liability coverage in order to meet the country’s minimum requirement.
+For this reason, most insurance companies suggest getting a policy with a minimum of $300,000 in liability coverage in order to meet the country’s minimum requirement.

-If you plan to drive beyond the “free zone” which is about 16-22 miles from the border or drive outside of Baja you will need to get a temporary import permit (TIP) for your vehicle.
-Trailers are not considered a vehicle, but you do need to show proof of ownership when bringing it in or out of the country.
+If you are driving through Mexico going beyond the “free zone”, a region along the Texas and Arizona border as well as the Baja California Peninsula.
+You will need to get a temporary import permit (TIP) for your vehicle.
+Trailers are not considered a vehicle, but you do need to show proof of ownership when bringing them in or out of the country.

-If you are entering Mexico with a tourist visa, your TIP will be attached to that permit, giving you a maximum of 180 days for vehicles, ATVs, motorcycles.
+If you are entering Mexico with a tourist visa, your TIP will be attached to that permit, giving you a maximum of 180 days for vehicles, ATVs, and motorcycles.
 An RV, trailer, or motorhome TIP is good for 10 years without needing any permit renewals.